justagist/franka_ros_interface/index.rst

 coordinate frames interface, etc. Also provides utilities to control the robot using MoveIt! and ROS Trajectory Action & ActionClient.
-This package also provides almost complete sim-to-real / real-to-sim transfer of code with the `panda_simulator`_ package.
+This package also provides almost complete sim-to-real / real-to-sim transfer of code with the `Panda Simulator <panda_simulator_>`_ package.

-A more unified ROS Python interface built over this package is available in the `panda_robot`_ package, which provides a more intuitive interface class that combines the different API classes in this package.
+A more unified ROS Python interface built over this package is available in the `PandaRobot <panda_robot_>`_ package, which provides a more intuitive interface class that combines the different API classes in this package.
 Simple demo and `basic usage <https://justagist.github.io/panda_robot/#basic-usage>`_ are also shown.

 .. image:: https://raw.githubusercontent.com/justagist/franka_ros_interface/master/assets/panda_simulator.gif
    :target: https://www.youtube.com/watch?v=NdSbXC0r7tU